dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 There are 4 types of liveness implemented.
 The type of the liveness protocol is configured via the `SystemStoreType` attribute of the `SystemStore` element in the `Globals` section in `OrleansConfiguration.xml` file.

 1. `MembershipTableGrain` - membership table is stored in a grain on primary silo.
-This is development setup.
+This is a **development setup only**.

 2. `AzureTable` - membership table is stored in Azure table.